digitalservicebund/elterngeldrechner/README.md

 Regelungskompetenz lies at the federal level, while the Vollzugskompetenz lies at the municipal level.
 Legal amendments are published in the Bundesanzeiger, for example the annually updated Programmablaufplan.
 Project partners are obligated to inform us of relevant changes.

+## Markdown in Packages

+The packages, such as the monatsplaner or application, contain its own documentation with specific information and usage guidelines

+## Architecture Decision Records

+Architecture Decision Records (ADRs) document significant architectural decisions made in the project, including the rationale and considered alternatives.

+## Git Hygiene

+We strive to follow good git practices, particularly writing clear and detailed commit messages to ensure changes are traceable and understandable.
+When in doubt, please refer to the respective commit and its description.